larpchronicles/rules/chronicles-rulebook.md

 * Full-Time NPCs do not have to pay an event fee.
 This must be pre-approved.
 See the NPC section for more information.

 Event fees and meal ticket funds may be paid with cash at check in or with Paypal at https://paypal.me/larpchronicles
-* If paying with PayPal, especially if you pay early or during Pre-Registration, include your name, character name, and the name of any new players you are bringing.
+* If paying with PayPal, especially if you pay early or during registration, include your name, character name, and the name of any new players you are bringing.

 ### Tavern & Meal Tickets
 * Tavern food & meals are not included in the event fee.
-Please be sure to set up your meal ticket at check-in.
+Please be sure to set up your meal ticket at check in.
 * Meal tickets include access to all tavern-provided meals, beverages, and any additional offerings.
 * Meal Tickets:
   * Two-Day Event - $20.00